atiq-cs/MS-Azure-Demos/P2_SpeechToText/README.md

     There was an error, reason: WebSocket Upgrade failed with an authentication error (401).
 Please check the subscription key or the authorization token, and the region name.

+An example of wrong API, in this context would be to select the Speech API during creating a resource in the cloud portal that is used to identify user voice and intents.
+Please don't confuse with "Speech Recognition (previous)" API.
+Instruction can be found at Azure Docs - [Create a Speech resource in Azure][1] to select the right API.

 To create a console project we do,